mialkin/docs/databases/isolation-levels/sql-server/isolation-levels.md

 COMMIT;
 ```

-By changing isolation level from `READ COMMITTED` to `REPEATABLE READ`, in previous example, the non-repeatable read is not observed anymore — `T2` blocks until `T1` rolls back. `T1` outputs unmodified data both times.
+By changing isolation level from `READ COMMITTED` to `REPEATABLE READ`, in previous example, the non-repeatable read is not observed anymore — `T2` blocks until `T1` commits. `T1` outputs unmodified data both times.

 ### Phantom read